BeemaRajan/WhisperSynth/README.md

 _Preliminary Evaluation:_

 * Ran the model on test .wav files to observe output structure and identify formatting issues.
-* Loss demonstrates successful learning for the model, yet outputs prove challenges with structure.
+* Loss demonstrates unsuccessful learning for the model as outputs prove challenges with structure.

 _Challenges Faced_
 * Dataset Size and Quality:
 Limited data availability for such a niche task.
-* Synthesizer settings need more diverse and representative samples to improve model generalization.

 * Serum file formats are proprietary and difficult to replicate.

 * Model Adaptation: